Netcracker/DRNavigator/documentation/Architecture.md

   - `SiteManager CR` is the custom resource with description of the DR behavior for a service, specific for the stateful module.
   - `site-manager` is a dedicated service in a separate project.
 It can set a new state `active` or `standby` to other services and contains information about all services in the current Kubernetes cluster.

-## Service sequence
+## Service Sequence

-In case when service should be reconfigured on one kubernetes cluster before the second kubernetes cluster (for example postgresql cluster, when `standby`  should be performed first and after `active` part:
+Service sequence is applied when a service should be reconfigured on one Kubernetes cluster before the second Kubernetes cluster (for example postgresql cluster), and when `standby` should be performed before `active`.

 ![](/documentation/images/site-manager-PG-service-with-CR-2clusters-new.png)

-Some services need different order.
-In case of service does not need to follow the sequence of execution parameter `sequence` in SiteManager CR can be omitted.
+Some services need a different order.
+In case of a service does not need to follow the sequence of execution, the `sequence` parameter in the SiteManager CR can be omitted.

-### Service dependency
+### Service Dependency

-Often services depend on the sequence of starting another services.
-For example `airflow` depends on running `postgresql` cluster.
-To comply with dependencies of services you can use `after` and `before` parameters.
-These parameters are lists and can contain the names of CRs SiteManager of another services.
-It is impotent to understand that we do not use names of services, we should use names of CRs.
+Often services depend on the sequence of starting other services.
+For example, `airflow` depends on running the `postgresql` cluster.
+To comply with dependencies of services, you can use `after` and `before` parameters.
+These parameters are lists and can contain the names of SiteManager CRs of other services.
+It is important to understand that we do not use names of services, we should use names of CRs.

-When all dependencies of two or more services are fulfilled `site-manager` can maintain all these services at the same time.
+When all dependencies of two or more services are fulfilled, `site-manager` can maintain all these services at the same time.

-For one kubernetes cluster:
+For one Kubernetes cluster:

 ![](/documentation/images/site-manager-SM-dependency-1.png)

-For two kubernetes clusters:
+For two Kubernetes clusters:

 ![](/documentation/images/site-manager-SM-dependency-2.png)

-where:
+Where:
-  - `1` is the first set of services
+  - `1` is the first set of services.
   - `2` is the second set of services.
-It means that services of that set depend on services of set `1`
+It specifies that the services of that set depend on the services of set `1`.

-### Service endpoint
+### Service Endpoint

-To start DR procedures `site-manager` should send REST request to operator.
-You should use `serviceEndpoint` to define URL for operator.
+To start DR procedures, `site-manager` should send a REST request to the operator.
+You should use `serviceEndpoint` to define the URL for the operator.

-To check current service health status `site-manager` checks URL from `healthzEndpoint`.
+To check the health status of the current service, `site-manager` checks the URL from `healthzEndpoint`.

-## DR procedures flow
+## DR Procedures Flow
 ### Switchover

-Example for service with `sequence` parameter as ["standby", "active"]:
+Example for a service with the `sequence` parameter as ["standby", "active"]:

 ![](/documentation/images/site-manager_diagram_with_PG.png)

-Postgres is the service with defined sequence.
-It means that we need to send new mode to the standby cluster and only in case of procedure successful finished we can send new mode to active site.
+Postgres is the service with a defined sequence.
+It specifies that we have to send a new mode to the standby cluster and only when a procedure has successfully finished, we can send a new mode to the active site.

-Example for service without `sequence` parameter:
+Example for a service without the `sequence` parameter:

 ![](/documentation/images/site-manager_diagram_with_Mongo.png)

-For this example we consider Mongo as an example of service without sequence.
-For this case we send new mode to both clusters and wait for status `done` also for both clusters.
+For this example, Mongo is assumed as a service without a sequence.
+For this case, we send a new mode to both clusters and wait for the `done` status for both clusters.

 ### Failover

-Example for two services.
-The first service with defined `sequence` and the second without sequence:
+The following image is an example for two services, where the first service is with `sequence` and the second is without a sequence:

 ![](/documentation/images/site-manager_diagram_failover.png)

-Working with services looks like in switchover procedure.
-We have only one assumption - standby kubernetes cluster may be unavailable.
-In this case we should not wait for correct status.
-We can omit statuses of all services of standby kubernetes cluster.
+Working with services is similar to the switchover procedure.
+We have only one assumption - standby Kubernetes cluster can be unavailable.
+In this case, we should not wait for the correct status.
+We can omit statuses of all services of the standby Kubernetes cluster.

-## Possible schemes for sm-client and Site-Manager
+## Possible Schemes for sm-client and Site-Manager

-1. Run `sm-client` as cli util on any Linux host with access to both kubernetes clusters:
+1. Run `sm-client` as a cli util on any Linux host with access to both Kubernetes clusters:

     ![](/documentation/images/site-manager-SM-new-arch-1.png)

-    `sm-client` starts as cli util by operator and prepare DR procedure for kubernetes clusters.
+    `sm-client` starts as a cli util by an operator and prepares the DR procedure for Kubernetes clusters.
 All logs are in stdout and `sm-client` shows all operations in runtime.
-After `sm-client` finished DR procedure it exits.
+The `sm-client` exits after finishing the DR procedure.

-2. Run `sm-client` as a service in docker container on any container environment and send commands by REST:
+2. Run `sm-client` as a service in the docker container on any container environment and send commands by REST:

     ![](/documentation/images/site-manager-SM-new-arch-2.png)

-    `sm-client` is running as service in Docker container and can receive REST queries with commands.
-All procedures occur in runtime. `sm-client` does not exit after all DR procedures finished and continues to listen for new REST queries. `sm-client` can be started on DVM or on Operation portal VM.
-To achieve HA the `sm-client` can be started on few nodes but only one should launch DR procedures at a time.
+    `sm-client` runs as a service in the Docker container and can receive REST queries with commands.
+All procedures occur in runtime. `sm-client` does not exit after all DR procedures are finished and continues to listen for new REST queries. `sm-client` can be started on DVM or on the Operation portal VM.
+To achieve HA, the `sm-client` can be started on few nodes, but only one should launch DR procedures at a time.

-`site-manager` is the service always started inside kubernetes cluster, and it has information only about services inside the same kubernetes cluster.
+`site-manager` is a service that is always started inside the Kubernetes cluster, and it has information only about services inside the same Kubernetes cluster.

-`sm-client` is the util to manage DR procedures by sending REST requests to `site-manager` microservices in few kubernetes clusters and respects dependencies and sequences between all services of kubernetes clusters.
+`sm-client` is the util to manage DR procedures by sending REST requests to `site-manager` microservices in few Kubernetes clusters and respects dependencies and sequences between all services of Kubernetes clusters.

 # Security.
 Authorization

-To restrict access to `site-manager` from `sm-client` there is the scheme with using authorization by Bearer Token:
+To restrict access to `site-manager` from `sm-client`, there is a scheme for using authorization by Bearer Token:

-1. In kubernetes cluster there is the serviceaccount `sm-auth-sa` without any grants in the same namespace as `site-manager`
+1. In the Kubernetes cluster, the `sm-auth-sa` serviceaccount is available without any grants in the same namespace as `site-manager`.
-2. `site-manager` is started with env parameter `FRONT_HTTP_AUTH` with value "True" or "Yes"
+2. `site-manager` is started with the `FRONT_HTTP_AUTH` env parameter  with value "True" or "Yes".
-3. `site-manager` reads secret created by kubernetes for serviceaccount `sm-auth-sa` and store token in memory.
-Also `site-manager` uses watch mode and wait for any updates of secret.
-If secret was updated the `site-manager` also updates token in memory
+3. `site-manager` reads the secret created by Kubernetes for the `sm-auth-sa` serviceaccount and stores the token in memory.
+Also, `site-manager` uses the watch mode and waits for any updates of the secret.
+If the secret is updated, the `site-manager` also updates the token in the memory.
-4. Operator fills config.yml for `sm-client` with the same token and set env parameter `FRONT_HTTP_AUTH` with value "True" or "Yes"
+4. The operator fills config.yml for `sm-client` with the same token and sets the `FRONT_HTTP_AUTH` env parameter with value "True" or "Yes".
-5. All REST operations between `sm-client` and `site-manager` will contain header "Authorization: Bearer <TOKEN>" where `TOKEN` is the token from serviceaccount `sm-auth-sa`
+5. All REST operations between `sm-client` and `site-manager` contain the "Authorization: Bearer <TOKEN>" header, where, `TOKEN` is the token from serviceaccount `sm-auth-sa`.

-To secure access to manageable services from `site-manager` also added same scheme with using authorization by Bearer Token:
+To secure access to manageable services from `site-manager`, the same scheme is also added for using authorization by Bearer Token:

-1. The value of env variable `BACK_HTTP_AUTH` means whether the token from serviceaccount `sm-auth-sa` will be sent to manageable services in header.
+1. The value of the `BACK_HTTP_AUTH` env variable specifies whether the token from the `sm-auth-sa` serviceaccount is sent to manageable services in the header.
-2. More about this scheme at [API Security model](#api-security-model) part.
+2. For more information about this scheme, see [API Security Model](#api-security-model).

-**Note:** `site-manager` installed by default with `FRONT_HTTP_AUTH` "Yes" and `BACK_HTTP_AUTH` "Yes" which means that authorization enab
+**Note**: `site-manager` is installed by default with `FRONT_HTTP_AUTH` "Yes" and `BACK_HTTP_AUTH` "Yes", which means that authorization is enabled.

 # Monitoring

 To check metrics from running `site-manager` can be used `/metrics` endpoint.
 Output has prometheus specific format and intended for external monitoring system.